canonical/lp-to-jira-sync/README.md

-# Launchpad to Jira sync
+# Launchpad Bugs to Jira Issues sync

 ## Definitions
 *LaunchPad bugs* : The bugs we are interested in here are all the bugs in